Ask a Professor: The Practice Environment in Indiana

 Making a Measured Transition to Independent Practice

-In 2019, Indiana Senate Bill 394 proposed the removal of the collaborative agreement requirement for NPs, but it died in chamber.
-One of the narratives in opposition to the bill revolved around the perceived inexperience of new NPs and the lack of standardization across NP programs.
+In 2019, Indiana Senate Bill 394 proposed removing the collaborative agreement requirement for NPs, but it died in chamber.
+One of the narratives opposing the bill revolved around the perceived inexperience of new NPs and the lack of standardization across NP programs.

-But in many states, full practice authority for NPs is dependent upon the NP obtaining several years of hands-on, semi-supervised experience post-graduation.
+But in many states, full practice authority for NPs depends on the NP obtaining several years of hands-on, semi-supervised experience post-graduation.
 Residencies, fellowships, and preceptorships are all rising in popularity for recent graduates of NP programs, facilitating the transition from education to practice.

 “I’ve been doing this for 20 years, and I absolutely would not want NPs practicing independently straight out of school,” Dr. Juestel says.
 “And there is a difference between online programs and the type of program where I went to school and that I teach at IU Northwest; they’re just not the same.
 We need to standardize our education and make it so NPs are coming out respected and qualified.
 The programs need to be rigorous.
 Then NPs should have three years of full-time experience under a good NP or physician mentor, as in a residency program.
 After that, it should be open for independent practice.”